MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-PartnerApplication.md

 ## PARAMETERS

 ### -Identity
-!!!
-Exchange Server 2013

-The Identity parameter specifies the identity of the partner application you want to modify.

-!!!
-Exchange Server 2016, Exchange Online

 The Identity parameter specifies the partner application you want to modify.
 You can use any value that uniquely identifies the partner application.
 For example:

 - Name